As you arrive

 - Member Hours do not require reservations (8:00am-10:00am everyday, except when the Garden is closed)

-- At this time, we are not able to accommodate groups or families larger than 8 people at the Garden due to Oregon Health Authority’s COVID-19 restrictions.
+- At this time, we are not able to accommodate groups or families larger than 15 people.
 We apologize for this inconvenience.

 - Download the Parking Kitty App to make paying for parking touchless (and so easy!).